Employee Benefit Plan Audit

 How can plan sponsors prepare for an employee benefit plan audit?

-Plan sponsors should gather required plan documents, ensure internal controls are operating effectively, coordinate with service providers frequently, and review plan alignment with Department of Labor requirements.
+Plan sponsors should gather required plan documents, review internal controls to ensure they are operating effectively, coordinate with service providers frequently, and review plan documents to ensure they are in accordance with ERISA, DOL, and IRS requirements.
 Early preparation can potentially improve efficiency and audit timeliness.

 Why is selecting the right employee benefit plan auditor important?